 The research indicates that cardiovascular risk not explained by the usual risk factors could, in the future, be enhanced by analyzing the health of the gut microbiome.

-4. Prevention of Cvd With Diet and Supplements for Men and Women
+4. Prevention of CVD with Diet and Supplements for Men and Women

-The Mediterranean diet is based primarily on the following foods: olive oil, high vegetable and fruit intakes, moderate fish intake, whole grains, moderate dairy intake, limited red meat, and saturated fats.
+The Mediterranean diet is based primarily on the following foods: olive oil, high vegetable and fruit intakes, moderate sh intake, whole grains, moderate dairy intake, limited red meat, and saturated fats.
 Strong evidence shows that following the traditional MedDiet is associated with better cardiovascular health outcomes, including reductions in rates of CHD, ischemic stroke, and total cardiovascular disease.

 A more recent study in the Journal of the American Medical Association (JAMA) found that increased relaxation time and physical activity decreased heart disease by 50%.
 Even walking 30 minutes three times per week decreased risk of heart attack by 30%.